izzycsy/yourRecipe/README.md

 <a href="https://sei23yourrecipe.herokuapp.com/">yourRecipe app</a>

 ### Problem Statement
-This app is for the community to share and source for recipes and add to their grocery shopping list.
+This app is for the community to share / source for recipes and add to their grocery shopping list.

 ### MVP
 - User sign in and log out